(right-click on displayed image and select 'save image as' or, download zip file here)

 When will I be tested?

-For 2017 the test papers will be sent out in mid-July for people to work through them in one sitting during the week of Sunday July 23-July 30.
+For 2018 the test papers will be sent out in mid-July for people to work through them in one sitting during the week of Sunday July 22-July 29.
 Students will be asked to answer 14 questions from the Catechism and two questions that show their understanding (graded according to school year level).
 Please make sure your minister knows you want to be involved.

 For those who aren’t keen on writing answers, I will be very happy to receive a video recording.
 Quality isn’t too important, as long as I can hear what is being said.
-Please be aware of file sizes if doing this.
+Video files can get very big very quickly.
+Please check the settings on your phone / camera before sending them to me.

 Why should I learn the Catechism?

 There are two good reasons.
 Firstly, you will learn so much about the Christian faith that will help as you grow older.
-Secondly, you could win a great prize of cash up to $150, a book voucher, or a subsidy to PYV Summer Camp.
+Secondly, you could win a great prize.
+Those learning the Children's Catechism can win up to $40, and those learning the Modern or Traditional version can win a prize up to $150, a book voucher, or a subsidy to the PYV Summer Camp.

 What if I still have some questions?